 To repaint the Dogfish wagon we had to decide on a livery, and since we were preparing for our "Last Coals to Leeds" event the obvious choice was to paint it in NCB livery, and give it the (fictitious) running number MB 150, as shown in the picture below.

 We replaced the PA system for the platform and repaired the major damage to the buildings, and this just left as the main item the restoration of the Palvan.
 After negotiations with various firms that can do this kind of repair, we appointed Stanegate Restorations of Haltwhistle to do the work, and the picture below shows the van leaving our site at the beginning of June 2019.

 The Palvan leaving for Stanegate Restorations

-They are making good progress with the work, and the two pictures below show the van with some of the new panelling in place.
+They made good progress with the work, and the two pictures below, taken at the end of July, show the van with some of the new panelling in place.

 Work in progress on rebuilding the Palvan

 Other work that was having to be done on the van was to refurbish the floor plating, and to construct new wooden roof sticks to support the metal ones that are still in place.
 The two pictures below show the progress with these components, also at the end of July.